 For gaming, you need more than hands.
 Thankfully, Apple realizes this and game controllers can be used for quick and responsive control.

 Apple claims its headset provides a view that’s equivalent to a 100-foot wide screen.
 With the included Spatial Audio, this gives you a private theater for movies, TV shows, sporting events, and more.
 Of course, Apple TV+ will be available on the Vision Pro.
+Some rumors suggest Apple will event adjust the environment during movies in response to your emotions.

 The image quality of Apple’s Vision Pro is also notably better than that of competitors, featuring 4K resolution for each eye packing a total of 23 million pixels into the two displays.
 That’s more than double that of Meta’s best VR headset and even eclipses the Varjo Aero’s impressive 2880-by-2720 pixel-per-eye resolution.